|2-2.110||Decision Against the Government—Immediate Report of Adverse Decision|

 QUESTIONS PRESENTED: A brief statement of the issues presented for review.

 STATEMENT: Summarize as briefly as practicable the facts necessary for resolution of the question presented.

-Please note the jurisdictional time limits of USAM 2-4.000.
+Please note the jurisdictional time limits of JM 2-4.000

 2-2.112 - Recommendations Concerning Interlocutory Appeal Under 28 U.S.C. § 1292(b)

-Because of the short period of time (10 days) allowed by the statute for making application for interlocutory appeals, the appropriate division of the Department should immediately be advised by telephone in every case in which the United States Attorney believes that the government should seek certification for such an interlocutory appeal or in which the district court has stated in its order that a controlling question of law is involved.
+Because of the short time (10 days) allowed for making application to the court of appeals for interlocutory appeals certified under 28 U.S.C. § 1292(b), the appellate section of the appropriate division should immediately be advised by email in every case in which the United States Attorney believes that the government should seek certification for such an interlocutory appeal or in which the district court has stated in its order that a controlling question of law is involved.
 See 28 U.S.C. § 1292(b).
-All the necessary papers should immediately be transmitted to the appropriate division of the Department.
-See Procedure In Interlocutory Appeals, at USAM 2-2.300.
+All the necessary papers should immediately be transmitted to the appellate section of the appropriate division.
+No request to certify an interlocutory appeal should be made in the district court without prior authorization from the Office of the Solicitor General.
+See Procedure In Interlocutory Appeals, at JM 2-2.300.

 2-2.121 - Necessity of Authorization by Solicitor General—Appeals or Petitions on Behalf of United States

 All appeals to the lower appellate courts in cases handled by divisions of the Department and United States Attorneys and all petitions for certiorari and direct appeals to the Supreme Court must be authorized by the Solicitor General.
 This includes interlocutory appeals and appeals to state appellate courts.

 2-2.122 - Necessity of Authorization by Solicitor General—Rehearing En Banc